Dariuszb94/Car-dealer/README.md

 ## General info
 You can check offers by clicking "Offers", then you can see all offers.
 You can search for offers, if you type "mercedes", only Mercedes cars will be shown.
 After clicking "See Offer", you can see details of offer, you can go back by clicking "Back to offers".
+There is also a "About us", you see info about company there.
 ## Technologies
 Project is created with:
 * React version: 16.13.1